Analyzing Ego Networks

 Ego Networks and Ego Network Data

-An ego-network, is just a subgraph of a larger network that includes a node of interest (“ego”), all of the connections between ego and their neighbors (called “alters”) and usually all of the connections between each of the alters.
+An ego-network, is just a subgraph of a larger network–referred to as an ego graph–that includes a node of interest (“ego”), all of the connections between ego and their neighbors (called “alters”) and usually all of the connections between each of the alters, excluding the connections alters may have with other nodes who are not directly tied to ego.

 Ego network data is social network data collected in such way (e.g., using standard social survey techniques) that you capture the ego networks of some set of people, usually a convenience sample or, more rarely, a probability sample of some population.